ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/incidents/crud/update.rst

     owner = 'Example Community'
     # create an empty Incident
     incident = incidents.add('Updated Incident', owner)
-    # set the ID of the new Incident to the ID of an existing Incident you want to update
+    # set the ID of the new Incident to the ID of the existing Incident you want to update
     incident.set_id(123456)

     # load Incident attributes